Successful Christian Fasting – 7 Steps

 It is the same yesterday, today, and forever.
 Our fasting should reflect the Word of God.

-In closing, share with us, your Christian fasting in the comments below.
+In closing, share with us, your Christian fasting tips or problems in the comments below.
 Have a successful and result-filled fast.